Arobase92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-script that displays the third line of the file iacta 8-creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
-9-script that writes into the file ls_cwd_content
+9-script that writes into the file ls_cwd_content 10-script that duplicates the last line of the file iacta